 I'm a mother of a daughter, diagnosed with an autism spectrum disorder and I'm diagnosed with an autism spectrum disorder myself.
 I am passionate to see funds be released to provide more services of different kinds for adults with autism as well as to see covered services for all families of children with autism, including low-income families and minority families.
 Currently, the diagnostic and support services that do exist are for those 21 and under, and those are available usually to families able to pay or who have quality, private insurance.
 Sometimes states may provide limited coverage for these families.
 As for adults with autism, virtually no diagnostic or support services that families can access or afford.
 In my state, adults like myself who yearn for an autism evaluation must wait a year in advance if we must depend on insurance; if you are 21 or over, support services are almost nonexistent.
 In a nutshell, this petition calls for a comprehensive package of covered services for all persons with autism in the US.
 Goal of Petition: The goal is to obtain funding for mostly support services but also for research, for persons of all ages, races, incomes and walks of life who have suspected or diagnosed Autism Spectrum Disorders (ASDs).
 Currently, most autism services are available only to autistic persons under age 21 whose families are able to pay for these services.
 Services for autistic adults are very limited or available only in certain areas in the US.
 Because of this, far too many people of all ages even in this age of awareness, continue to "fall between the cracks."
 This petition calls for comprehensive coverage for all autistic persons.
 Currently, there are $931 million available for autism funding; this includes $693 million in the Combating Autism Re-Authorization Act (CARA), signed into law by President Obama in September 20, 2011 but never appropriated (http://www.autismspeaks.org/advocacy/federal).
 This also includes $238 million in autism projects that expired at the end of September 2012 (http://autismspeaks.org/advocacy/advocacy-news/19-million-risk-new-autism-research, Sept.
 19, 2012).
 What is needed is for these funds to be re-newed, appropriated and then re-allocated to include adults with autism.
 Thank you for considering this petition.
 If you wish to find out more feel free to look at my letter to the US President and the US Congress below.
 Your support means very much to every person who is touched by autism! ***Note** The citing of Autism Speaks as a source does not imply that I endorse them.
 I am not a partner of them nor am I affiliated with them.
 I only cited them for legal and courtesy reasons.** To the US President, the US House of Representatives, the US Senate, the US Speaker of the House and the US Department of Education: We, the undersigned, request that you release funds for diagnostic and support services in autism for all those who feel the need or need such services.
 We understand that there are $931 million available for autism funding through the Combating Autism Re-Authorization Act (CARA), signed into law by President Obama in September 20, 2011, but have never been appropriated.
 We ask that you re-new these funds, appropriate them and then re-allocate them to diagnostic and support autism services for all who need them.
 Doing this will greatly reduce the stress on caregivers and families, reduce much bullying, and possibly save lives taken because caregivers feel overwhelmed or lost because of "autism wandering."
 Thank You Very Much!

-Congress, Help End Abortion by Allowing Those in Crisis Pregnancies Two-Year Foster Care!
+Congress, Replace Abortion with Two-Year Foster Care!

 The issue here is that so many pregnant girls and women in crisis pregnancies are scared, desperate and feel that they have nowhere to turn.
 When you feel that you have no options and nowhere to turn, you may be more likely to do something desperate, something you may not even want to do.
 More options means fewer desperate actions.
 Those facing crisis pregnancies often turn to abortion because they truly feel that they have no other options.
 So many of them believe or know that they are not ready for parenthood, whether for economic or other reasons.
 Yet so many of them find the very thought of placing a baby in adoption, horrific.
 It is easy for us in the prolife movement to tell girls and women to "Just choose choose adoption for your baby; it is the most loving and child-centered option."
 I'm in no way trying to discredit the many wonderful adoptive parents who have taken ichildren and loved them.
 But adoption is final, and re-uniting with your child in adulthood is just not the same as knowing both the joys and sorrows of seeing them grow up.
 But the only options that those counseling those facing crisis pregnancies can hold out to them are parenting, which many are not ready for or adoption, which is final and there is no chance of seeing your child until adulthood--if they choose to search for you.
 Isn't it time to try to improve the law so that those dealing with a crisis pregnancy can have even more options, thus giving more children a chance at life and their parents chances of good futures without losing contact with their children for good?
 When I was conceived in the 1960's, Mom was 16 and abortion was not legal.
 While she was a good mother to me, she freely admits that she was not prepared for parenthood.
 She was overwhelmed with the problems I presented, no doubt caused by my birth dad kicking her in the stomach when he learned of my conception.
 I stll live with the effects of my birth dad's actions even today.
 But he was 18 and he no doubt was thinking, "I'm not ready for parenthood but I can't stand the thought of giving up my baby for adoption.
 I'm mad and overwhelmed and I'm going to get rid of this crisis now!"
 I am only one of many who believe that crisis pregnancies would not so often end in abortion if the parties involved had more options.
 Today, of course, abortion is legal and girls, women, and their boyfriends or husbands so often turn to that choice in crisis.
 It seems to me that another option, temporary foster care, would be an incentive to many more pregnant girls and women in crisis to carry their babies to term.
 To protect the children, this grace period would last no more than two years, the time it takes girls and women to rebuild their lives so they can raise their own children.
 They should be allowed visitation during this time.
 This would not be a perfect option but it should open up another life-affirming option for those dealing with crisis pregnancies.
 Yes, I know that even two years (maximum) of foster care is not in "the best interests of the child," but from the standpoint of one who wants to help end abortion by calling for a new option, it is better than not having a chance to live!
 We cannot expect to end abortion unless we are willing to provide those in crisis pregnancies all the life-affirming options that would give them incentives to choose life for their babies! *** TO CLARIFY*** This petition calls for a law holding out the option of placement in temporary foster care for those facing crisis pregnancies.
 This would not affect adoptive parents in any way, shape or form.
 In this plan, babies would be placed in temporary foster care and NOT with adoptive parents.
 Adoption would remain safe, secure and lasting for all who place their children in it.
 Temporary foster care would, in fact, PREVENT the nightmare of adopting a child, only to watch in horror as the biological mom reclaims that same child.*** The above video is provided courtesy of The Abolitionist Society of Little Elm.
 I'm not a partner of or affiliated with them.